Blank Space: Adaptive Causal Coding for Streaming Communications Over Multi-Hop Networks: Abstract

 \section{Abstract}

-In this work, we introduce \acf{bs-acrlnc}, a novel \ac{acrlnc} solution designed to mitigate the triplet trade-off between throughput-delay-efficiency in multi-hop networks.
-BS leverages the network's physical limitations considering the bottleneck from each node to the destination.
-In particular, \ac{bs-acrlnc} introduces a light-computational re-encoding algorithm, called \acf{net-acrlnc}, implemented independently at intermediate nodes. \ac{net-acrlnc} adaptively adjusts the \ac{fec} rates and schedules idle periods.
+In this work, we introduce Blank Space Adaptive Causal Random Linear Network Coding (BS-AC-RLNC), a novel coding scheme designed to mitigate the triplet trade-off between throughput-delay-efficiency in multi-hop networks.
+BS-AC-RLNC leverages the physical limitations of the network, considering the bottleneck from each node to the destination.
+In particular, this approach introduces a light-computational re-encoding algorithm, called \acf{net-acrlnc}, implemented independently at intermediate nodes. \ac{net-acrlnc} adaptively adjusts the \ac{fec} rates and schedules idle periods.
 It incorporates two distinct suspension mechanisms: 1) Blank Space Period, accounting for the forward-channels bottleneck, and 2) No-New No-FEC approach, based on data availability.
+We present theoretical lower and upper bounds on in-order delivery delay, goodput, and throughput; in the case of in-order delay, we further derive a mean bound.
+These analytical results are extended to the multicast scenario, providing a broader understanding of the algorithm's performance under diverse network conditions.
 The experimental results achieve significant improvements in resource efficiency, demonstrating a $20\%$ reduction in channel usage compared to baseline RLNC solutions\off{, with even greater reductions at higher erasure rates}.
-Notably, these efficiency gains are achieved while maintaining competitive throughput and delay performance, ensuring improved resource utilization does not compromise network performance.
+Notably, these efficiency gains are achieved while maintaining competitive throughput and delay performance, ensuring improved resource utilization does not compromise network performance.\blfootnote{$\ddagger$ This paper was presented in part at the IEEE International Symposium on Information Theory in 2025.}